a93-git/rtc/README.md

 # rtc
-Java implementation of the ray tracer as described in <a href="https://learning.oreilly.com/library/view/the-ray-tracer/9781680506778/">*The Ray Tracer Challenge* </a>book by Jamis Buck.
+Java implementation of the ray tracer described in <a href="https://learning.oreilly.com/library/view/the-ray-tracer/9781680506778/">*The Ray Tracer Challenge* </a>book by Jamis Buck.

 ## Chapter 6 - Light and Shading
 ![sphere](https://github.com/a93-git/rtc/blob/master/sphere.jpg)